Is an NPS Score of 10 Good?

 Frequently Asked Questions

-Is 10 a positive NPS score?
+Is 10 a good NPS score?

-Yes.
-Industries vary widely, so the same score can mean different things in different markets.
+Can the same NPS score mean different things in different industries?